 To prevent homelessness we must have the right type, level and access to the support that people need who would otherwise be more likely to lose their home.
-Identifying what support people needs have is part of our approach to prevention under the Homelessness Reduction Act and support needs are set out in Personal Housing Plans that we develop in partnership with the individual.
-(Check if PHP's also include protective assets)
+Identifying what support needs people have is part of our approach to prevention under the Homelessness Reduction Act, as reflected in Personal Housing Plans that are developed in partnership with the individual.